pnp/sp-dev-fx-aces/samples/ImageCard-OfficeLocations/README.md

 ### Highlights
 - Usage of multiple data sources (local properties, taxonomy or SharePoint list) to get the required data
 - Usage of Bing and Google maps to get static maps
+- Usage of OpenWeather API to get weather
 - Conditional enabling/disabling of properties

 ### Demo